llvm/circt/docs/RationaleHW-SV.md

 standard integer types, e.g. `i42`, but they do not allow zero bit inputs.
 This design point is motivated by a couple of reasons:

-1) The semantics of some operations (e.g. `rtl.sext`) do not have an obvious definition with a zero bit input.
+1) The semantics of some operations (e.g. `hw.sext`) do not have an obvious definition with a zero bit input.

 1) Zero bit operations are useless for operations that are definable, and their presence makes the compiler more complicated.

-On the second point, consider an example like `rtl.mux` which could allow zero bit inputs and therefore produce zero bit results.
+On the second point, consider an example like `hw.mux` which could allow zero bit inputs and therefore produce zero bit results.
 Allowing that as a design point would require us to special case this in our cost models, and we would have that optimizes it away.